Dustyroom/flat-kit-doc/_docs/stylized-surface.md

 ![‘Stylized Surface’ shader collapsed view.
 Single mode.
 Simple use case](/FlatKit_Manual_Images/stylized-surface-1.png){:.image-fancy}

 {:.image-caption}
-‘Stylized Surface’ shader in Single mode.
+‘Stylized Surface’ shader collapsed view.
+Single mode.
 Simple use case

 ![‘Stylized Surface’ shader in expanded view.
 Single mode.
 More complex use case](/FlatKit_Manual_Images/stylized-surface-2.png){:.image-fancy}

 {:.image-caption}
-‘Stylized Surface’ shader in Single mode.
+‘Stylized Surface’ shader in expanded view.
+Single mode.
 More complex use case with more options engaged, but still, uses only Single mode

 ### The Main Parameters of the Shader